Kenya: Mau Mau Uprising

 From October 1952 to December 1959, Kenya was in a state of emergency arising from the Mau Mau rebellion against British rule.
 The Mau Mau, also known as the Kenya Land and Freedom Army, were primarily Kikuyu, Embu and Meru people.
 During the colonial administration's crackdown, over 11,000 freedom fighters had been killed, along with 100 British troops and 2,000 Kenyan loyalist soldiers.
 War crimes were committed on both sides of the conflict, including the publicised Lari massacre and the Hola massacre.
 The governor requested and obtained British and African troops, including the King's African Rifles.
 The British began counter-insurgency operations.
 In May 1953, General Sir George Erskine took charge as commander-in-chief of the colony's armed forces, with the personal backing of Winston Churchill.

 The capture of Waruhiu Itote (nom de guerre "General China") on 15 January 1954 and the subsequent interrogation led to a better understanding of the Mau Mau command structure for the British.
 Operation Anvil opened on 24 April 1954, after weeks of planning by the army with the approval of the War Council.
 The operation effectively placed Nairobi under military siege.
-Nairobi's occupants were screened and suspected Mau Mau supporters moved to detention camps.
+Nairobi's occupants were screened, and suspected Mau Mau supporters moved to detention camps.
 More than 80,000 Kikuyu were held in detention camps without trial, often subject to brutal treatment.
 The Home Guard formed the core of the government's strategy as it was composed of loyalist Africans, not foreign forces such as the British Army and King's African Rifles.

 The capture of Dedan Kimathi on 21 October 1956 in Nyeri signified the ultimate defeat of the Mau Mau and essentially ended the military offensive.
 During this period, substantial governmental changes to land tenure occurred.
 The most important of these was the Swynnerton Plan, which was used to both reward loyalists and punish Mau Mau.
 This left roughly 1/3rd of Kikuyu bereft of any tenancy land arrangement and thus propertyless at the time of independence.

 Somalis of Kenya referendum, 1962

 Before Kenya got its independence, Somali ethnic people in present-day Kenya in the areas of Northern Frontier Districts petitioned Her Majesty's Government not to be included in Kenya.
 The colonial government decided to hold Kenya's first referendum in 1962 to check the willingness of Somalis in Kenya to join Somalia.

-The result of the referendum showed that 86% of Somalis in Kenya wanted to join Somalia, yet the British colonial administration rejected the result and the Somalis remained in Kenya.
+The result of the referendum showed that 86% of Somalis in Kenya wished to join Somalia, yet the British colonial administration rejected the result and the Somalis remained in Kenya.